Nikkydee/restful-booker/README.md

 ### Prerequisites
 - Postman should be fine too
-- To run using CLI, Install nodejs .
+- To run using CLI, Install nodejs.
 Once installation of node and npm has been confirmed
 - run 'npm install -g newman
 - verify installation with newman -v